Phoenix Harmonica Pendant — Two-Tone .925 Silver & Brass

 If you want more Japanese-inspired silver jewelry, the Komainu Pendant features a Japanese guardian lion-dog in .925 sterling silver — same cultural roots, different mythology.

-Browse the full animal pendant collection for more Japanese, Norse, and gothic designs.
+Browse the full animal pendants lineup for more Japanese, Norse, and gothic designs.